dimaxweb/CSSLoader/README.md

 1. Reliably understand if browser support “load” event on “link” element.
 1. Reliably understand if style sheet is applied on DOM when native “load” event doesn't provided by browser.

-Plugin logic contains the workaround for [IE 31 stylesheet limit](http://blogs.msdn.com/b/ieinternals/archive/2011/05/14/internet-explorer-stylesheet-rule-selector-import-sheet-limit-maximum.aspx).
+Plugin logic also contains the workaround for [IE 31 stylesheet limit](http://blogs.msdn.com/b/ieinternals/archive/2011/05/14/internet-explorer-stylesheet-rule-selector-import-sheet-limit-maximum.aspx).

 Because of lot of caveats in different browsers each approach used in plugin is tested thoroughly.
-All the tests can be [found here](https://github.com/dmitry1978/CssLoader/blob/master/test/unit).
+All the tests done using [Qunit](http://qunitjs.com/) and  can be [found here](https://github.com/dmitry1978/CssLoader/blob/master/test/unit).

 ## Getting Started
 Download the [production version][min] or the [development version][max].